 Clovelly Herring Festival.
 10th Anniversary

-Clovelly was once a major centre for herring fishing and our annual Herring Festival is held to promote these tasty, nutritious 'Silver Darlings' and support carefully managed fishing as carried out by our local fishermen.
+This year we are celebrating the 10th Anniversary of the Clovelly Herring Festival, which is held to promote these tasty, nutritious 'Silver Darlings' and support carefully managed fishing as carried out by our local fishermen.

 The village once depended on the harvest of herring, which are caught in superb condition for a short season off its coast.
 Records go back over 400 years and in 1749, there were a hundred herring boats in the port.
 When fishing was good, 9000 herring could be landed at one time.
 Those days of massive catches are long gone and there remain just two herring fishermen who still employ sustainable fishing methods using drift nets and long lines.